ibromberg/nanogenmo2018/README.md

 TODO

-- have 3 different inputs for ingredients that are positive, negative, neutral --> takes a random number of neutral and positive/negative ingredients for eac
-- create the instructional output! use all the ingredients first, take item[0] and item[1] and option[0]. then, add item[2]. while option[1], ...etc
+- do output into a text file

+- finish all the possible output templates

+- add random "result" line to the end of each template; 'feed to target','sleep with results under pillow', etc.